nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/openstack-cli/launch-a-VM-using-openstack-CLI.md

     <server-name>
 ```

+!!!note "Note"
-*NOTE: Similarly we can lauch a VM using "Volume".*
+    Similarly, we can lauch a VM using "Volume".

 Now Verify the test vm status using below commands: